- + 44Images

 The 1.5-litre engine has 'Active Cylinder Deactivation,' which improves fuel economy by shutting off two cylinders under low-stress conditions.

-Features: Volkswagen’s compact sedan boasts a 10.1-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, push-button start/stop, and a fully digital driver display.
-Other amenities include a single-pane sunroof, connected car tech, a wireless phone charger, ventilated front seats and rain-sensing wipers.
+Features: Its features list comprises a 10-inch touchscreen infotainment system with wireless Android Auto and Apple CarPlay, additional subwoofer and amplifier, push-button start/stop, and a fully digital driver display.
+It also gets a single-pane sunroof, powered driver and co-driver’s seat, connected car tech, illuminated footwell, a wireless phone charger, ventilated front seats and rain-sensing wipers.

 Volkswagen Virtus Price